vuejs/vitepress/docs/reference/frontmatter-config.md

 ### lastUpdated

-- Type: `boolean`
+- Type: `boolean | Date`
 - Default: `true`

 Whether to display [last updated](./default-theme-last-updated) text in the footer of the current page.
+If a datetime is specified, it will be displayed instead of the last git modified timestamp.

 ```yaml
 ---